Students protest draft legislation that they say will allow the commercialization of higher education in the country

 One of the most important is the expansion of universities’ financial autonomy, by allowing the organisations to manage cash funds themselves.
 This is expected to help universities to improve their resource base and to start more quality staff training.

-In addition, universities will have the opportunity to organize their academic activities, without intervention from the Ministry of Education.
+In addition, universities will have the opportunity to organise their academic activities, without intervention from the Ministry of Education.
 The new bill also aims to attract foreign scientists to Ukranian universities by simplifying the process of recognizing of their foreign degrees and raising student scholarships up to a living wage.

 However, the new law has already sparked fierce protests from some representatives of the Ukrainian student community, as well as universities.
 These groups claim that the new gives universities unprecedented control over their administration and could allow them to raise tuition fees without dialogue or consultation.